amlcoftherockies/amlc-programming/YYYY-MM-DD-title-of-your-proposal-template.md

 ---

 ## 🧾 Participant Requirements
-Do users need to create accounts (e.g., GitHub, Hugging Face, cloud providers)?
+Do users need to create accounts (e.g., GitHub, Hugging Face, cloud providers) prior to your event?
 Will they need to install tools or request access to shared platforms?

 ---

 ## 🪑 Capacity / Seats Available
 How many attendees can the workshop reasonably support with current resources?
+If you are not sure yet, answer "TBD".

 ---

-## 💵 Estimated Budget
+## 💵 Estimated Budget *(Optional)*
 Break down any expected costs (can be approximate):
 - Cloud credits: $___
 - Platform licensing: $___